-But there's another way to see the jigsaw-like pieces of student art up close.
-Senior GIS programmer Don Kang from the Clark County Department of Aviation and his team created the Children's Art Photomosaic website, which lets you view the art from anywhere in the world.
-With a little help from ArcGIS, Kang and his team also built an application for the site that uses an image service created in ArcGIS for Server to zoom in closely to better see the smaller pieces of student art within Silvers' 10 photomosaics.
+But there’s another way to see the jigsaw-like pieces of students’ art up close.
+With a little help from ArcGIS, Esri’s geographic information system (GIS) technology, senior GIS programmer Don Kang from the Clark County Department of Aviation and his team created the Children’s Art Photomosaic website, which lets you view the art from anywhere in the world.
+Kang and his team also built an application for the site that uses an image service created in ArcGIS for Server to let you zoom in closely to better see the smaller pieces of student art within Silvers’ 10 photomosaics.

-The art project began in 2008 when the Clark County Department of Aviation, which manages McCarran International Airport, partnered with the local school district and invited students to submit artwork depicting planes, trains, automobiles, and vehicles for an art installation at the D Concourse tram station.
+The art project began in 2008 when Clark County Department of Aviation, which manages McCarran International Airport, partnered with the local school district and invited students to submit artwork depicting planes, trains, and automobiles for an art installation at the D Concourse tram station.
 The station serves as gateway to the state-of-the-art Terminal 3, which opened last summer.

-Nearly 33,000 unique pieces of art were submitted by students from all grade levels, kindergarten through high school, and of those pieces, 10 student entries were selected to be re-created by Silvers, a renowned artist credited with inventing the photomosaic process while a student at the Massachusetts Institute of Technology.
-Silvers used all 33,000 student art pieces—some multiple times—to re-create the 10 winning works as photomosaic displays.
+Nearly 33,000 unique pieces of art were submitted by students from all grade levels, kindergarten through high school, and of those pieces, 10 student entries were selected to be re-created by Silvers, a renowned artist credited with inventing the Photomosaic® process while a student at MIT.
+Silvers used all 33,000 student art pieces, some multiple times, to re-create the 10 winning works as photomosaic displays.

-The Department of Aviation's website team created a site to display Silvers' work that let the viewer zoom in and out of the images in a photomosaic and see the smaller pieces of art that compose each one.
-The team also was asked to devise a way for web visitors to locate these smaller works of art using information about specific student artists.
+The Department of Aviation’s website team created a site to display Silvers’ work and incorporated a way to zoom in and out on the images within the photomosaic, allowing the viewer to see the smaller pieces of art that compose each photomosaic.
+The team also was asked to devise a way for web visitors to locate within these works of art a specific student’s contribution.

-Kang soon realized that image caching would be the perfect solution for the problem he faced.
-Since the photomosaic images were not georeferenced, the team applied a local spatial reference (i.e., one not associated with any map coordinate system) so Esri's ArcGIS for Server could process the cache.
+Kang soon realized that caching would be the perfect solution to the problem he faced.
+Since the photomosaic images were not georeferenced, the team applied a local spatial reference (i.e., not associated with any map coordinate system) so Esri’s ArcGIS for Server could process the cache.

 “We were excited to have created a tile map service using the cached images, but we were still faced with the challenge of making these images searchable,” explains Kang.
 “For search functionality, we created a fishnet polygon layer with each boundary lined up exactly over each tile and then joined them to a spreadsheet based on the tile’s x and y position.”

-Normalizing the attribute data for the photomosaics posed some challenges for Kang's colleague Kristy Graczyk, a senior engineering technician.
-Each of the 10 mosaics are composed of approximately 10,000 images for a total of 100,000 images.
-Each image has attribute data—the student artist's name, school of origin, teacher, and grade level—that was entered in a spreadsheet.
-Graczyk manually reviewed the data, correcting spelling errors and identifying incomplete information.
-Once the spreadsheet was vetted, Graczyk designed the website, giving it a bright and uncluttered feel.
+The spreadsheet posed some challenges for Kang’s colleague, senior engineering technician Kristy Graczyk.
+Each of the 10 mosaics is comprised of approximately 10,000 images, for a total of 100,000 images with corresponding attribute data such as the name, school of origin, teacher, and grade level for each of the student artists.
+The challenge was in the normalization of the data.
+Graczyk needed to do a manual review to update any spelling errors and incomplete forms.
+Once the spreadsheet was vetted as a reliable database, Graczyk moved on to the website design, giving the site a bright and uncluttered feel.

-To celebrate the project that was more than four years in the making, McCarran International Airport hosted a reception in October 2012 at the D Concourse tram station.
+Celebrating a project that was more than four years in the making, McCarran International Airport hosted a reception in October 2012 at the D Concourse tram station.
 Honored guests included Silvers and most of the 10 student artists whose works he re-created.
-This was the first time the student artists, their families, and their teachers viewed the photomosaic art installation.
-The evening also featured the launch of the Children's Art Photomosaic website.
-Using a computer set up at the event, guests had a great time searching the online photomosaics and locating the works of friends, children, and grandchildren.
+Besides being the first time the student artists, their families, and their teachers were able to view the photomosaic art installation, the evening also featured the launch of the Children’s Art Photomosaic website.
+Using a computer station set up especially for the event, guests had a great time searching the online photomosaics and locating the works of friends, children, and grandchildren.